Class Schedules and Catalog Background Image

 Student Identification Card Fee (optional)

 The student identification (ID) card, known as the Spartan Pass, is available to all students (noncredit and credit) for a $6 fee.
 The optional ID card provides many benefits on and off campus.
 For example, the Spartan Pass offers many discounts, including savings at retail shops, restaurants, museums, sporting events, and travel.
+View the Student ID cards and discounts webpage for more details.

 The funds received from the purchase of Spartan Passes go back to serving the students by allocating $5 to the Associated Student Government and $1 to the Chariot News Media.
 This money is then used to offer events, activities, ASG stipends and scholarships, and news publications for the MiraCosta College community.